 I didn't really appreciate Venice's boons to daily life until late in my stay.
 Our living quarters and classrooms were the old American Embassy, which my school bought when it was decommissioned during the Nixon years.
 Casa Artom is a handsome 19th century palazzo on the Grand Canal with original terrazzo floors, Venetian mirrors from the kilns of Murano, a mature garden, canal views and ugly dorm furniture.

 Once a week we food shopped at the mesmerizing Rialto market.
 There, I chose pomello-like grapefruit from Israel, spinach by the kilo and wine from nearby farms on Sant’ Erasmo.
 There was always the thrill of seeing every freaky thing fished from the Adriatic deep, displayed with flair and piled high on ice.

 There was a pasta shop that specialized in tortellini.
 Whenever I walked by, the proprietress and her children sat near the window filling, twisting and pinching the tortellini dumplings.
 Child labor aside, the enterprise had a Hopper-esque melancholy.
-Looking back I think I just projecting Venice in the midst of change from living city into the museum it is today.
+Looking back I think I just seeing Venice in the midst of change from a living city into the museum it is today.